 American ginseng has some impressive properties for supporting healthy cognitive function and mental focus.
 This is welcome news, as the incidence of Alzheimer’s disease and other dementias is already high and projected to rise, owing to the aging of the Baby Boomers and other factors.
 Diet and lifestyle almost certainly play roles in dementia and cognitive decline.
-(In fact, Alzheimer’s is often referred to as “type 3 diabetes.”)
-But considering that the pharmaceutical drugs developed so far to fight these are virtually ineffective, it is essential to look into other strategies with the potential to boost cognitive function.
+(In fact) But considering that the pharmaceutical drugs developed so far to fight these are virtually ineffective, it is essential to look into other strategies with the potential to boost cognitive function.

 Most of the research on American ginseng for this purpose has been done on rats, but there are some useful human studies.
 We’ll explore the animal research and the biochemical mechanisms at work and then take a look at the data in humans.